Boris Johnson ‘considering running for London mayor’

 It comes as Mr Johnson licks his wounds after the damning verdict of MPs on the privileges committee Partygate inquiry – who said they’d have recommended a 90-day suspension had he not already quit his seat to spite their expected sanction.

 Senior Tory MP Damian Green said it will be “quite difficult” for Mr Johnson to return as a Tory candidate for the Commons in the future.
-Mr Green said if he had offered a “more temperate” response to the committee – calling the cross-party group‘s findings “deranged” – it would be easier for him to made a comeback.
+Mr Green told BBC Radio 4’s Today that if he had offered a “more temperate” response to the committee it would be easier for him to made a comeback.

 But Mr Johnson’s allies haven’t given up hope that he can find another seat to run at the general election in 2024 – or even before then.